yxtay/datasciencecoursera/7-regression-models/assessment/README.md

 ```

 By ranking the p-value of the coefficients in the ascending order,
-I removed the variables corresponding to the 3 least significant coefficients.
+I removed the variables corresponding to the 3 least significant coefficients
+(`cyl, vsIengine, carb`).
 The variable for quarter mile time was also removed since it was not a manufacturer specification
 and, hence, the coefficient would be difficult to interprete.